Certificates of Confidentiality

 How can I get a CoC for my study?

+For non-federally funded research, you can apply for a CoC.
 To apply for a CoC, please take the following steps:

 - Go to the NIH’s CoC Kiosk and complete the steps to submit your application electronically.
 After it is received, the NIH will provide you with a form that must be signed by the PI and the Emory Institutional Official.